More Healthcare Companies Have Access to the Benefits of Payment Portals

 Their answer?
 I’ll would get my lab results in the portal, and if there’s something wrong…they’ll call me as well.

 However, my doctor’s office is part of a larger healthcare entity.
-In the past, it’s been easier for larger companies to gain access to new trends and technologies.
+In the past, it’s been easier for larger companies to gain access to technologies like medical communication software.
 After all, they have the disposable money and resources.
 Smaller and independent organizations (like the one we were talking with) wouldn’t be able to offer it to patients without:

 - Spending tons of money